How to Find a Therapist (And What to Expect When You Do)

 How to Know if It's Working

 Progress in therapy is rarely linear.
-It doesn’t follow a simple trajectory.
-Some sessions feel clarifying.
+Some sessions are going to feel like you unlocked some secret about yourself.
 Others feel like you're going in circles.
 Some might make you feel worse before you feel better.
 These are all part of the process.

-A reasonable question to ask yourself after a few months is whether anything has shifted; if you feel, see, or think about anything differently.
+A reasonable question to ask yourself after a few months is whether you feel, think, or act differently than before therapy.
 Therapy isn’t about being “fixed” or “cured.”
 A good question to ask is: are you responding to things in ways that feel slightly more like who you want to be?
-Change in therapy tends to be incremental and only obvious in retrospect.
+Change in therapy tends to be incremental and slow and only obvious in retrospect.

 This raises the question, then, of how to tell that it’s not working or that something's off.
 There are a few different ways therapy can go wrong.

-One is an ethical or professional failure on the therapist's part.
+The most egregious is an ethical or professional failure on the therapist's part.
 These are boundary violations, inappropriate behavior, illegal behavior, or any conduct that makes you feel unsafe.
 If that's happening, stop and find someone else.
+There are plenty of therapists and you don’t have to put up with this.

-A second is what you might call clinically problematic behavior.
-This is less overt, but still not okay.
-It can look like a therapist who is consistently not listening, who feels checked out or disengaged, who is overly controlling or rigid in their approach, or who responds defensively or dismissively when you bring up concerns.
-You don’t have to tolerate this just because it’s less obvious.
+A lesser issue, but still important, is clinically problematic behavior.
+This would be things like a therapist who is consistently not listening, who feels checked out or disengaged, or who is overly controlling or rigid in their approach.
+You can try to address these with your therapist, and if they respond defensively or dismissively to your concerns, move on to another therapist.

-The third is a matter of fit.
+Then there is the matter of fit.
 Sometimes the issue isn’t that anyone is doing anything wrong, but that the relationship isn’t quite clicking.
-Differences in style, pace, personality, or communication can make it hard to feel understood or comfortable enough to do the work.
+Differences in style, pace, personality, or communication can make it hard to connect and build a relationship.

 It’s also worth being careful here.
 Therapy can feel difficult, and even upsetting at times.
 Talking about painful or avoided parts of your life can leave you feeling worse in the short term, and that can be part of the process.
 The question is less whether you ever feel bad after a session, and more whether there’s a sense of being understood, of the work going somewhere, or of things shifting over time.
 Consistently leaving sessions feeling worse without a sense of why, or without any larger movement, is something to pay attention to and bring up with your therapist.